dswann101164/azure-noob-blog/posts/2025-12-07-azure-reporting-role-microsoft-should-create.md

 **Answer: None of them.**

-## The Pattern: Infrastructure Configuration ≠ Operational Reporting
+## The Pattern: Infrastructure Configuration â‰  Operational Reporting

 **Every Azure certification focuses on:**
 - How to **configure** Azure services